egonSchiele/mdpress/README.md

 # mdpress

-This is a tool that converts markdown files to presentations using impress.
+This is a tool that converts markdown files to presentations using [impress.js](https://github.com/bartaz/impress.js/).

 # Example